Victor Ponta: Presidential candidacy, aftermath and resignation

 In late July 2014, Ponta launched his candidacy for the upcoming presidential race, at the same time beginning to attack his chief rival, Iohannis.
 He placed first in the election's first round, with 40.4% of the vote, and faced Iohannis in the runoff.
 In the second round, he was defeated by Iohannis on a 54.5%-45.5% margin.
-Reportedly, an important factor in his defeat was the poor organization of the election's first round among the Romanian diaspora.
-This voting bloc and its domestic sympathizers were galvanized to turn out against Ponta in the second round.
+Reportedly, an important factor in his defeat was the poor organisation of the election's first round among the Romanian diaspora.
+This voting bloc and its domestic sympathisers were galvanised to turn out against Ponta in the second round.
 The following month, the UDMR quit the government, and Ponta subsequently formed his fourth cabinet, in which he also included two ministers apiece from the PC and the Liberal Reformist Party (PLR).

 In June 2015, the DNA opened a criminal investigation against Ponta, alleging forgery, complicity in tax evasion and money laundering allegedly committed while he was a lawyer; and a conflict of interest for naming former business associate Dan Șova to several positions while prime minister.
 Iohannis called on Ponta to resign, which the latter refused to do.
 Subsequently, and in accord with his expressed wishes, the Chamber rejected the prosecutorial request to lift his immunity; most of those siding with him came from the PSD, as well as its allies (UNPR, PC and PLR), and the ethnic minorities parties.
 Later that month, Ponta left for Turkey to undergo knee surgery; during his recovery, Gabriel Oprea took over as interim prime minister, serving until Ponta's return in early July.
 Days later, he resigned as PSD president, citing a desire to safeguard the party's image while he faces criminal charges; Rovana Plumb took over on an interim basis.
 The DNA then formally indicted Ponta, initiating procedures to freeze a part of his assets.
 From the end of July until early August, Ponta took another leave of absence for rest purposes, with Oprea again stepping in on a temporary basis.
 The case was sent to trial in September; Ponta was charged along with four other defendants, including Șova.